steveklewis/cog-funcs/topics/fourth-guide.md

 > The wicked, therefore, walk around in circles, naturally wanting whatever will satisfy their desires, yet foolishly rejecting that which would lead them to their true end, which is not in consumption but in consummation.
 (Bernard, p.
 22)

+For Bernard, the image of the circle signifies being lost, being stuck in desire and consumption, not having a worthwhile purpose or goal, and an explicit rejection of a path that would lead out of the circle.

+Examine the nature of Bernard's circle

 ## Dante and the Circle

 I believe that Dante's primary inspiration for the Divine Comedy itself was Bernard image of the circle.
 It presents all sorts of interesting questions for a narrative.
 How does one get out of the circle?
+It is interesting to see how Dante the writer answers this question, because his answer is that of a person.
+A person must guide you out of your circle.
+It's not enough to know what to do or how to do it, you have to have a guide to walk you through it as you go through the process.

 ## Dante and the Four Degrees of Love